 Creswell C of E Infant and Nursery School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent, effective safeguarding procedures are in place to support families, children and staff at school.

 Our School Safeguarding Team

 Mrs Dodd - Headteacher and Designated Safeguarding Lead

 Mrs Furness - Head of School Care and Safeguarding Officer

 Our Commitment to safeguarding our children.

 Breakfast club is an excellent way for your child to start the day.
 Mrs Burton and her team will ensure your child has a fun start to the day, a healthy breakfast and gets to their class on time for their morning activity.

-Each morning Mrs Furness greets arriving children at the school gate.
+Each morning Mrs Furness greets arriving children.
 This is our first opportunity to see if children are happy and eager to come to school.
 Any anxieties can often be sorted early in the school day.
 Parents worried or needing advice can make an appointment to see Mrs Furness.